New Jersey Consumer Lawyer and a New Jersey Consumer Attorney

 The auto industry is big money, with a lot of political clout.
 The selling of a car is a complicated process, one in which you have no real chance to be successful.
 It is an art: the art of the rip-off.
 They distract, delay, and confuse you in many ways.
 After a while you just sign the papers so you can leave the dealership.
 Does this sound familiar?
 It should.
 It occurs hundreds of times every day in every New Jersey county.
 Years of litigation have revealed a host of well-rehearsed and unfortunately common practices.
 The selling process is a science.
 The entire process is set up to beat a customer down and to get a customer to buy anything, from advertising to closing a deal!

-- Consumer Rights and Buying a Damaged Car
+- Consumer Rights, Consumer Laws and Buying a Damaged Car

 - Consumer Fraud and Buying a Damaged Car